What is Vektorelle Classic

 Vektorelle brings into the space of the real objects -the physical space- the abstract explanation of the Cartesian Space.
 It does this through its unique cubes, in a “consistent” way; a measurable and non-contradictory form.
 On the table at home, on the school desk, or under the tree in a park.

-Consistency is the quality that defines the recognizability and, in learning, the correct imprinting of an element such as a letter or the shape of a number.
+Consistency is the quality that defines recognizability and measurability.
+Consistency is fundamental for the correct imprinting of an element such as the shape of a letter or number.
+As well as its exact function in the context of other elements and signs.
 The lack of consistency is what favors interpretation and error.
-In the very first phase of learning a sign or a principle, consistency is fundamental for the definition of a reference model thanks to which we can then move freely.
-Without knowing how to correctly recognize the letters of the alphabet, we could not articulate words or sentences.
+In the very first phase of learning a sign or a principle, consistency is fundamental for the definition of a reference model, thanks to which we can then move freely.
+Without knowing how consistently recognize and organize the letters of the alphabet, we could not articulate words or sentences.

-The relationship between space and numbers, or the awareness of what a point in space is, is fundamental for many subjects that will be encountered in the school career: mathematics, geometry, physics, chemistry, drawing.
+The relationship between space and numbers, or the awareness of what a point in space is, is fundamental for many subjects that will be encountered in the school career: mathematics, geometry, physics, chemistry, and drawing.
 The correct mental mapping of points in space is a simple concept, accessible to kids but little exercised.
-It can be acquired in a serene and above all consistent way, in the suitable age for strengthening the numerical intelligence.
+It can be acquired in a serene and above all consistent way, at a suitable age for strengthening numerical intelligence.
+Traditional block games are randomly mono or multi-directional.
+They can be beautiful for many other usages, but they do not help in getting a consistent understanding of the cartesian principles.

 Facilitates access to complex subjects per steps